On damping a control system with global aftereffect on quantum graphs. Stochastic interpretation

-under the conditions (\ref{1.2}) and (\ref{1.3}).
-Solution of the problem (\ref{1.2})--(\ref{1.4}) was obtained in \cite{Skub-94} and given also in the monograph \cite{Skub-97}.
-In particular, it has been reduced to a self-adjoint boundary value problem for a second-order functional-differential equation with both negative and positive shifts $\pm\tau$ of the argument.
-Existence and uniqueness of its generalized solution were established, whose first derivative could lose the smoothness inside the interval if $a\ne0.$ Moreover, necessary and sufficient conditions for the presence of this smoothness were obtained.
+Solution of the problem (\ref{1.2})--(\ref{1.4}) was obtained in \cite{Skub-94} and also given in the monograph~\cite{Skub-97}.
+In particular, it has been reduced to a self-adjoint boundary value problem for a second-order functional-differential equation, which involves both negative and positive shifts $\pm\tau$ of the argument as long as $T>2\tau.$ Specifically, the following theorem holds.